tobek/headsoak/notes.md

         - hide tag itself from list when not in private mode (and display similar (sharing optout flag though?) message 'You are setting this tag as private, will be hidden...' as enabling private mode on note)
     - auto-expiration of private mode? like, x minutes turn it back off
 - programmatic tags
-    - more examples and example button
     - whitelist and blacklist so you can add/remove tag from notes despite programmatic
     - async option where cb is passed in
     - warning somewhere: Be careful of infinite loops.
 If this tag "a" function adds or removes a tag from a note, that note is run through all tag functions again (in case some tag "b" function would classify differently based on added/removed tag).
 If tag "a" functions returns a *different* answer in its second run, an infinite loop is possible.
         - ugh example maybe with two tags "has more than 3" and "has less than 4" or something where they keep changing each other
         - "untagged" is a great example - it'll add, then remove, then add...

-- new shortcut potential conflicts
-  - message: "HI: new keyboard shortcuts have been added.
-If you've changed shortcuts away from the defaults, you should check out the shortcuts menu to make sure there are no conflicts."
-  - shortcutsChanged and user-stored shortcutChangeIDSeen or something. add it into new features modal
-- refactor entire app, with tests, split up into multiple files, with build and minification, etc
+##### bits and bugs

+- refactor file structure (e.g. break out js.js, put in controllers/, directives/ folders etc)
     - http://vesparny.github.io/ng-kickstart
     - http://joshdmiller.github.io/ng-boilerplate/
     - https://github.com/angular/angular-seed
     - https://github.com/angular-app/angular-app
     - http://briantford.com/blog/huuuuuge-angular-apps.html
     - http://briantford.com/blog/angular-yeoman.html
+- minify HTML without breaking usemin
+- click and drag to outside of modal closes modal (sucks on prog tag screen...)
+- on cancel modal, if dynamic prog tag editor and text has changed, confirm
+- debounce textarea editing?
+- new shortcut potential conflicts
+  - message: "HI: new keyboard shortcuts have been added.
+If you've changed shortcuts away from the defaults, you should check out the shortcuts menu to make sure there are no conflicts."
+  - shortcutsChanged and user-stored shortcutChangeIDSeen or something. add it into new features modal
 - do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
-- roll back functionality in deploy.js. first GET, then create archive with date/time of deployment
-- create account by invite only + 'request invite' button
-    - basically give a unique URL like nutmeg.io?invite=somethingcute
-    - with login, if invite query param exists and matches again firebase array i've hand-added, then show create account (nicer welcome message) and then update firebase with this invite being taken
 - investigate and fix lunr weirdness
 - shortcuts
     - MOAR POWER mode: enable overkill, enable checkbox that removes modkey for that shortcut